SeanMcDerment/it3080c-scripts/Labs/README.md

-#This file is for it3080c Labs
+This Folder is for UC Scripts Labs